CMSgov/cdap/terraform/services/api-waf-sync/README.md

-# Terraform for sync-waf function and associated infra
+# Terraform for api-waf-sync function and associated infra

-This service sets up the infrastructure for the sync-waf lambda function in dev for dpc.
+This service sets up the infrastructure for the api-waf-sync lambda function in dev for dpc.

 ## Manual deploy